 Sedalia is a tiny town located in the state of Colorado.
 With a population of 223 people and two constituent neighborhoods, Sedalia is the 221st largest community in Colorado.
-Sedalia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Sedalia was built prior to World War II, making it one of the older and more historic towns in the country.

 Sedalia home prices are not only among the most expensive in Colorado, but Sedalia real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Sedalia is generally considered to be a blue-collar town.
-36.07% of the Sedalia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sedalia is a blue-collar town, with 36.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sedalia is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Sedalia who work in sales jobs (31.15%), computer science and math (13.11%), and law enforcement and fire fighting (11.48%).

 Also of interest is that Sedalia has more people living here who work in computers and math than 95% of the places in the US.